LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/misc/lombok.md

 # Lombok

-This page details the use of Project Lombok with Spring to reduce writing/generating boilerplate code..

-## What is Lombok

 According to the official website, `"Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.
 Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more."` Project `Lombok` isn't unique to Spring. `Lombok` can be used with vanilla Java however, `Lombok` and Spring have a common goal; reduce the amount of boilerplate code by autogenerating the required code elements at compiletime.

 ## Why use Lombok